futurice/code-club/README.md

 # code-club
 8 lesson introduction to programming with python or JS.

-This document describes fictional 8 lesson structure for teaching basics of programming to upper elementary school students.
+This document describes a fictional 8 lesson structure for teaching basics of programming to upper elementary school students.

 ## Topics of the lessons